Chart Color Schemes

 Ermington lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-For projections, AreaSearch uses ABS/Geoscience Australia data for each SA2 area released in 2024 with a base year of 2022, or NSW State Government's SA2-level projections released in 2022 with a base year of 2021 for areas not covered by the former.
-Growth rates by age group are applied to all areas from 2032 to 2041.
-By 2041, Ermington is projected to expand by 11,288 persons based on aggregated SA2-level projections, reflecting an increase of 83.0% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Looking ahead, exceptional growth is predicted for Ermington (SA2), placing it in the top 10 percent of statistical areas analysed by AreaSearch.
+By 2041, the area is expected to expand by 11,188 persons, reflecting an increase of 65.7% in total over the 17-year period.

 Frequently Asked Questions - Population